header logo

 The history of AC Milan is associated with the name Franco Baresi

-But Baresi might just be the most crucial.
-Sure, he was rugged, resilient, and sturdy, but it was in his distribution that he truly was a visionary.
-A playmaker from the last line of defense.
-Baresi inspired countless defenders to emulate his style, as coaches drew inspiration from Arrigo Sacchi's high and tidy defensive line.
+But Baresi might just be the most important.
+Sure, he was rugged, resilient, and sturdy, but it was his exceptional distribution that truly set him apart as a visionary.
+He was a playmaker from the last line of defense.
+Baresi inspired countless defenders to emulate his style, as coaches drew inspiration from Arrigo Sacchi's well-structured and disciplined defensive line.

-When Andres Iniesta left Barcelona, AS newspaper simply headlined "Don't go!"
-For a player with few goals, assists, or standout moments quantifiable by untrained eyes, it's perhaps strange that this man was so beloved by a club accustomed to adoring winners.
-Indeed, Iniesta changed the DNA of a midfielder.
+When Andres Iniesta left Barcelona, the Spanish newspaper AS simply headlined, "Don't go!"
+For a player with relatively few goals, assists, or standout moments easily recognized by the untrained eye, it might seem strange that he was so beloved by a club accustomed to worshipping winners.
+Indeed, Iniesta redefined what it meant to be a midfielder.

 Iniesta and Spain dominated world football for 8 years